reke1608/rekeportfolio/content/contact/contact.md

   columns: '1'
 ---

-Reach out to learn more about my work, or to become yourself.
+Reach out to learn more about my work, or to become involved yourself.